vominhtri231/Notes/Java/Core/Enum/Associate data and behaviors.md

 }
 ````

-One of the disadvantage of accociating behavirors enum is code duplication if multiple enum constains have a same behaviror.
-This could be solve by **strategy enum**.
+One of the disadvantage of associating behaviors enum is code duplication if multiple enum contains have a same behavior.
+This could be solved by **strategy enum**.